 Local people often make this treat with coconut milk and coconut water for fermenting.
 This coats the bread with a delicate milky aroma and boosts the creaminess level.

-Sanna has two typical variants: toddy-fermented sannas and coconut palm Sannas.
-You can have a sweet Sanna with jaggery (non-centrifugal cane sugar) or serve Sanna with pork Bafat (spicy pork), chicken or mutton curries.
+Sanna usually consists of toddy-fermented batter and coconut.
+It has two typical variants: plain and sweet.
+The latter includes jaggery (unrefined cane sugar).
+You can serve Sanna with pork Bafat (spicy pork), chicken or mutton curries.

 Sanna is an ideal breakfast choice when paired with coconut chutney or Sambhar (lentil-based vegetable stew).
 In the modern-day, Sanna is often leavened with yeast instead of using the toddy-fermentation method.